 Covering around 650km² of northern England, the map was created using satellite imagery together with field-survey data collected by volunteers.

 The land cover map provides us with a ‘baseline’ data set which shows us the location, extent and boundaries of the different habitats and land covers present at a particular point in time.
 This can be used to help identify areas requiring restoration interventions as well as areas for science and monitoring.

 Areas dominated by species, including heather, purple moor grass and cotton grass are of particular interest.
 A well-functioning blanket bog contains a rich mixture of species.
-Click to take a closer look at our map.

 We worked with Environment Systems Ltd. who analysed the satellite and field-survey data using a rule-based classification process to map the different habitats and land covers.
 The rule-based approach allows knowledge of both ecology and the content of satellite imagery to be incorporated into the classification process.